 - Physical abuse involves the nursing home staff or volunteers hitting, slapping, choking, pushing, biting, scratching, shaking, or using any other force that causes harm.

 - Sexual abuse is one of the worst things that can happen to an elderly person and often happens to those with dementia and those who are unable to defend themselves.
-It completely destroys the dignity of the person being abused.
+It destroys the dignity of the person being abused.

 - Psychological and emotional abuse includes things like intimidation, threats, name-calling, humiliation, and isolation.